Shipping

 Post-Brood Honey

 All of our honey is post-brood.
 The darker the comb, the more propolis and pollen is stuck to it.
-This gives the honey a darker colour, a complex caramel flavour, and reduces the sweetness of the honey overall.
+This infuses the honey with anti-microbial flavonoids, phenolics, terpenoids, and complex aromatics, giving the honey a darker colour, a complex caramel flavour, and a reduced sweetness.
+Unlike Manuka honey which derives it’s antimicrobial activity from the nectar of a specific flower, our honey is believed to be anti-microbial because of the natural complexity of the way the bees store it.

 Stringybark (Eucalyptus Obliqua and Baxteri)